Make Social Interaction a Priority for Seniors

 Related: 10 Brain Games for Seniors to Improve Memory and Mental Health

-How to for Seniors to Stay Socially Involved
+How to Encourage Seniors to Stay Socially Involved

 People who have spent most of their adult lives in a scheduled routine will benefit from finding a regular hobby.
 It may be a book club or a bowling team, but scheduled social pursuits give seniors something to look forward to on a regular basis.